INDUSTRY

 How To Prepare For Daylight Saving Time as a Nurse

-Here’s some tips for dealing with daylight savings time if you work the night shift.
+Here are some tips for dealing with daylight savings time as a nurse, especially if you work the night shift.

 Ahh, Daylight Saving Time (DST).
 That time of year when sleep-deprived nurses get one more wrench thrown into their already busy lives.